 There are many reasons a person can be found inadmissible to the United States under the Immigration and Nationality Act section 212.
 Grounds of inadmissibility prevent a person from obtaining lawful permanent residence (green card) and from obtaining non-immigrant visas.
 Some of these grounds of inadmissibility can be waived under specific circumstances described in the particular waiver.
 These waivers are often referred to as “Extreme Hardship Waivers” or “Fraud Waivers.”

 If USCIS has alleged that you made a misrepresentation (fraud – that you previously “lied” to US Immigration), or that you have been convicted of a crime, you may need a waiver.
-Further, many individuals require waivers do the manner in which they entered the United States or unlawfully stayed in the United States.
+Further, many individuals require waivers due to the manner in which they entered the United States or unlawfully stayed in the United States.

 Some of the most common and important types of immigration waivers, as well as a general outline of the basic requirements.